Post

 K-pop trainee life is notoriously demanding.
 At YG, trainees went through a rigorous monthly evaluation system where they performed solo and in teams for judges — developing choreography, styling, and their own creative choices.
 There was no guaranteed debut.
 There was no guaranteed anything.

 For BLACKPINK’s members, the wait was especially long.
 The debut kept getting pushed back.
-Members who had trained alongside them were cut.
-The original seven-member plan became five, then four.
+Numerous trainees cycled through different proposed lineups before YG finalized the four members who became BLACKPINK.

 Jennie has said she genuinely didn’t believe she would ever debut.
 Rosé has described crying alone in bathrooms when things got hard.
 Lisa, away from her family and culture in a country she had to learn from scratch, pushed through isolation and homesickness with a smile that became her signature.